 The best egg replacements for baking and cooking depends on the recipe: flax and chia are great all-purpose options, while applesauce and banana add extra flavor and moisture.
 Keep these in your back pocket, and you’ll never be stuck without eggs again!

-For my go-to kitchen, baking and cooking essentials (& more!), shop my Amazon Storefront.
+For my kitchen, cooking, and baking essentials (& more!), shop my Amazon Storefront.